 The secondary organs include the spleen and lymph nodes.

 Lymph nodes: Act as a filter to remove foreign particles and cancer cells.

 Spleen: The spleen produces lymphocytes to fight off antigens and removes pathogens and old red blood cells.

-Lymph vessels are interconnected within the body into pathways which slowly guide the lymph fluid from the body’s tissue walls and into the chest where it will be absorbed into the bloodstream.
-Before the fluid is ready to enter the bloodstream it must first pass through a series of filters called lymph nodes.
+They interconnect within the body into pathways that slowly guide the lymph fluid from the body’s tissue walls and into the chest, which will absorb into the bloodstream.
+Before the fluid can enter the bloodstream, it must pass through a series of filters called lymph nodes.

-The lymph vessels run along the body much like your veins although even the biggest lymph vessel is smaller than your largest vein.
-Along the vessels there are nodes placed at different intervals, much like beads on a chain.
-The fluid is often slowly filtered through several sets of nodes before it reaches its final destination.
+The lymph vessels run along the body like your veins, although even the giant lymph vessel is smaller than your most prominent vein.
+Along the vessels, nodes are present at different intervals, like beads on a chain.
+The fluid is often slowly filtered through several nodes before reaching its final destination.

 Lymph fluid, also known as lymph, packs a powerful punch for your immune system.
-The lymph performs the important job of cleaning your body’s tissues.
-The fluid picks up bacteria and waste products to be removed by the lymph nodes and contains White blood cells called lymphocytes.
+The lymph performs the critical job of cleaning your body’s tissues.
+The fluid picks up bacteria and waste products, which need removal by the lymph nodes, and contains White blood cells called lymphocytes.

 There are two main types of lymphocytes: